theKGS/MCTS/README.md

 ## Multi-threading by Root Parallelisation
 Enable this by calling the enableRootParallelisation() method of the MCTS instance.

-When this is enabled it is absolutely vital that any class you create implementing the Move interface implements a correct hashCode() and equals() method.
+Use the input parameter to the enableRootParallelisation function to control the quantity of threads available to the algorithm.
 More options will be available for controlling multithreading in the future.
-It is very likely that the way it works internally will also change.
-As such, the hashCode and equals requirements might change to the Comparable interface instead.

-Use the input parameter to the enableRootParallelisation function to control the quantity of threads available to the algorithm.

 ## Stochastic Games
 The new version of the algorithm implements support for stochastic games.
-The algorithm treats any random behavior as its own node and each child node is a potential random event.
-Moves from a stochastic node are always randomly selected.
+The algorithm behaves as if any random choice is actually an action taken by a player who plays his moves entirely at random.
+The term "environment" player is used in some games.

 The algorithm detects that the current state is random by examining the player ID of the getCurrentPlayer()